 Pad Thai

 One of the best Thai food and a signature meal is popular in Thailand and the rest of the world.
-Found in almost every restaurant and street food stall of the country, Pad Thai recipe calls for wide or thin rice noodles stir-fried with abundant chicken, beef or prawns, eggs, and onion crunchy bean sprouts, and grated peanuts.
+Found in almost every restaurant and street food stall of the country, the Pad Thai recipe calls for wide or thin rice noodles stir-fried with abundant chicken, beef or prawns, eggs, and onion crunchy bean sprouts grated peanuts.
 Alternatively, tofu substitutes meat, so vegetarians don’t need to pass on the meal either.

 The ingredients sautéed together in a wok are evenly cooked yet not very soft.
 Once done, a special pad thai sauce is tossed in the wok to give it that signature aromatic salty flavor with a tinge of sweetness.
 Squeeze a lime juice before eating to complete the dish.